Colorado HFWA Paid Leave Requirements

 - If you are an ASAP payroll client, ask your account manager about receiving a copy of our Sick Leave Policy Template (one-time fee applies)

-- When the employee needs leave for a reason that qualifies under both general sick leave (PSL) and PHEL, the employee gets to use their PHEL first.
+- When an employee's reason for leave qualifies under both HFWA accrued leave and PHE leave, the employee gets to use their PHE leave first.

-- Employees may use PHEL when they need to:
+Employees may use PHE leave when they need to:

 - Self-isolate because they have symptoms of or have been diagnosed with the communicable illness that caused the public health emergency;

-- Seek a medical diagnosis, care (including preventive care), or treatment because they are experiencing symptoms of the illness that caused the public health emergency;
+- Seek a medical diagnosis, care (including preventive care such as vaccination), or treatment because they are experiencing symptoms of the illness that caused the public health emergency;

 - Be excluded from work (by the employer or a governmental health official) because they were exposed to or have symptoms of the illness that caused the public health emergency;